Jonathan India Player Props: Reds vs. Dodgers

-Jonathan India -- with a slugging percentage of .500 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds versus the Los Angeles Dodgers, with Noah Syndergaard on the hill, on June 7 at 7:10 PM ET.
+Jonathan India -- with an on-base percentage of .289 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on June 8 at 12:35 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his last appearance against the Dodgers.
+He had two hits (going 2-for-5 with an RBI) in his last appearance against the Dodgers.

 Jonathan India Game Info & Props vs. the Dodgers